Home

 • they come in pretty boxes

-• they have the duel roll of being a great way to clear one's sinuses.
+• they have the duel role of being a great way to clear one's sinuses.

 You use a tissue as a blending tool by wrapping it over your finger and rubbing from the dark areas into the light areas.
 When a spot gets dirty, just move your finger to a different spot on the tissue.